Search Lincoln Cannon Menu

 Listen to recording

-Extrapolating from these examples, we may formulate a generalized argument:
+Extrapolating from these examples, we may formulate a generalization of the Simulation Argument:

 It’s also important to note that the Creation Hypothesis, if true, in no way contradicts evolution theory, either logically or empirically.
 To the contrary, although the Creation Argument remains valid in all of its many possible variations, the Creation Hypothesis may be infeasible in many of its possible variations.
 In particular, variations of the Creation Hypothesis that contradict empirical evidence should be discarded, despite their logical validity.
 I mention this to reduce the chance that anti-evolution creationists may mistake this argument as evidence against evolution.

-While considering the Creation Argument, I contacted Nick Bostrom to verify that I was not misconstruing the Simulation Argument and to request his confirmation that the argument can be generalized.
-In response to my request, he updated the Simulation Argument FAQ (see question #16) with helpful insights and referred me to an excellent document by Barry Dainton, entitled “Innocence Lost”, that provides a partial generalization of the Simulation Argument along a spectrum from soft (entirely computed) to hard (brain-computer interfaced) simulations.
+While formulating the Creation Argument, I consulted with Nick Bostrom to verify that I was not misconstruing his formulation of the Simulation Argument, and to request his confirmation that the argument can be generalized.
+In response to my request, he updated the Simulation Argument FAQ (see question #16) with helpful insights.
+He also referred me to an excellent document by Barry Dainton, entitled “Innocence Lost,” which provides a partial generalization of the Simulation Argument along a spectrum from soft (entirely computed) to hard (brain-computer interfaced) simulations.

 Sponsors